kamarain/camera_movement_emulator/README.md

 # camera_movement_emulator
-Matlab code to create artificial camera movement (e.g. hand shake) sequence from an input image.

-Matlab code for the mosaic generation and evaluation framesworks introduced in
+Matlab code to emulate realistic camera movement following a given trajectory.
+By averaging the generated images for example motion blur can be simulated.

+The main function is *computeframes2d.m* and its work horse *tools/evex_imtrans.m* that generates the images.

+This code has been used in the following scientific article where the test sequences were generated using this code:

  * Image Based Quantitative Mosaic Evaluation with Artificial Video (P. Paalanen, J.-K. Kamarainen and H. Kälviäinen), In Scandinavian Conf. on Image Analysis (SCIA2009), 2009.
 [PDF](https://webpages.tuni.fi/vision/data/publications/scia2009_mosaic.pdf)

 Authors:
  * [Pekka Paalanen](https://ppaalanen.blogspot.com/) - Original code for the publication
- * [Joni Kamarainen](https://github.com/kamarain/) - "Refreshed" old code for this repo
+ * [Joni Kamarainen](https://github.com/kamarain/) - "Refreshed" old code for this repo and also maintains this repo

 ## Interactive demo

-With the interactive demo you can generate a sequence of artificial video define by manually entered path that includes image center points and camera angles.
+With the interactive demo you can generate a sequence of artificial video defined by manually entered path that includes image center points and camera angles.
 Just run

 ```
 $ nice matlab -nodesktop -softwareopengl